mkobuolys/flutter-design-patterns/assets/markdown/decorator.md

 ### PizzaBase

-A concrete component which extends the _Pizza_ class and implements its methods.
+A concrete component which implement the _Pizza_ interface methods.
 An object of this class (its behaviour) gets decorated by the specific decorator classes.

 ```
-class PizzaBase extends Pizza {
+class PizzaBase implements Pizza {
-  PizzaBase(String description) {
+  const PizzaBase(this.description);

-    this.description = description;
+  final String description;
-  }

   @override
-  String getDescription() {
+  String getDescription() => description;
-    return description;
-  }

   @override
-  double getPrice() {
+  double getPrice() => 3.0;
-    return 3.0;
-  }
 }
 ```